 I know you've been saying the same thing.

-Uh, but if there's no accountability, then the Lisa Pages and the Peter Strzok's of the world end up getting away with it.
+But if there's no accountability, then the Lisa Pages and the Peter Strzoks of the world end up getting away with it.

-Most people, Congressman, don't realize that Lisa Page has already testified at length, if I'm not mistaken, before the inspector general, Michael Horowitz, and a lot of that evidence obviously contributed to the fact and ultimately resulted in the fact that uh the FBI deputy director,
+Most people, Congressman, don't realize that Lisa Page has already testified at length, if I'm not mistaken, before the Inspector General, Michael Horowitz.

 Lisa's already cooperated with multiple investigations underway in Congress and at the Department of Justice.

-She's provided more than 36 hours of testimony to the DOGIA's DOJ's office of inspector general and has cooperated fully with other congressional committees.
+She's provided more than 36 hours of testimony to the DOJ's Office of Inspector General and has cooperated fully with other congressional committees.

-Well, why doesn't she want to testify before Bob Goodlatt's committee, considering she was the one that uh was hearing information that they're gonna use their power to stop Donald Trump from becoming president?
+Well, why doesn't she want to testify before Bob Goodlatt's committee considering she was the one that was hearing information that they're going to use their power to stop Donald Trump from becoming president?

 What was the insurance policy about?